 Excellent color volume.
 It only has trouble displaying dark and saturated colors due to its low contrast ratio.

-Unfortunately, although the ASUS PG259QN supports HDR, it can't display a wide color gamut.
+Unfortunately, although the ASUS ROG Swift PG259QN supports HDR, it can't display a wide color gamut.
 Its DCI P3 coverage is only decent, and it has poor coverage of the wider Rec.
 2020 color space.
+If you'd like a gaming monitor with a wide HDR color gamut, check out the Dell Alienware AW2721D.

 Due to the way we measure the DCI P3 coverage, our measurement is likely lower than most other reviewers.
 We measure it by sending a Rec.
 2020 signal, but unlike most reviewers, we limit the colors to the DCI P3 primaries.
 This results in a lower but arguably more accurate measurement.